YishTish/text/README.md

     npm install requirejs/text

 ## Usage

+To change the URL, in the requirejs.config add the following:

+requirejs.config({
+  ...
+    config:{
+      text: {
+          changeUrl: function (url) {
+          //obviously you can make whatever change is neccessary in your scenario return  "/base"+url;
+          },

+        }
+    },
+...
+})

 It is nice to build HTML using regular HTML tags, instead of building up DOM structures in script.
 However, there is no good way to embed HTML in a